 If you’re lucky, you might be getting your taste of Android 6.0.1 Marshmallow soon.
 And if you’re real lucky, you might get a bug fix update for your Android Marshmallow problems.

-Today we want to take a look at everything we know about Samsung’s Android Marshmallow roll out as we push into the new year.
-We expect the Marshmallow roll out to continue even as Samsung rolls out Nougat to Galaxy smartphones and tablets.
+Today we want to take a look at everything we know about the Samsung Android Marshmallow roll out as we push into the new year.
+You can expect the Marshmallow roll out to continue even as Samsung rolls out Nougat to Galaxy smartphones and tablets.